 This comment prompted participants to examine how the role of intangibles has grown significantly over time and the speed with which intangible value can be wiped out.

 Vaessen asked whether auditors have a role to play when it comes to intangibles.
 The response was positive, yet cautious – with participants saying that getting there would take time.

 The discussion then shifted to risk analysis and risk identification that has become too boilerplate.
 Shammai said, “[Investors] read all the risk factors, but what is missing is how each is linked to the information that they need to rely on to make investment decisions.”

 One of the participants asked Marcello how audit firms manage risk.
 Marcello answered that KPMG member firms, in addition to doing an annual assessment of client acceptance, “regularly re-evaluate the very specific risks relating to that entity [being audited] and how it should affect the scope of our work … the auditing standards require that and prudent judgment requires that.”

 When it comes to risks, investors need to have a transparent view.
 Andrus noted that technology is a key enabler of transparency.

 Marcello agreed.
 “Over the medium term, technology will not only enable companies, but it’ll enable the auditors to do significantly more.”
-Marcello highlighted KPMG’s partnership with IBM Watson to pilot cognitive capabilities as one example.
-But with changes in technology, companies need to think about cyber security and talent management.
+Marcello highlighted KPMG in the US’ partnership with IBM Watson to pilot cognitive capabilities as one example.